onap/vnfrqts-requirements/docs/Chapter4.rst

 * R-44032 The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for Man in the Middle (MITM).
 * R-58977 The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for Eavesdropping.
 * R-24825 The VNF **MUST** provide Context awareness data (device, location, time, etc.) and be able to integrate with threat detection system.
-* R-59391 The VNF vendor **MUST**, where a VNF vendor requires the assumption of permissions, such as root or administrator, first log in under their individual user login ID then switch to the other higher level account; or where the individual user login is infeasible, must login with an account with admin privileges in a way that uniquely identifies the individual performing the function.
+* R-59391 The VNF provider **MUST**, where a VNF provider requires the assumption of permissions, such as root or administrator, first log in under their individual user login ID then switch to the other higher level account; or where the individual user login is infeasible, must login with an account with admin privileges in a way that uniquely identifies the individual performing the function.
-* R-85028 The VNF **MUST** authenticate system to system access and do not conceal a VNF vendor user’s individual accountability for transactions.
+* R-85028 The VNF **MUST** authenticate system to system access and do not conceal a VNF provider user’s individual accountability for transactions.
-* R-80335 The VNF **MUST** make visible a Warning Notices: A formal statement of resource intent, i.e., a warning notice, upon initial access to a VNF vendor user who accesses private internal networks or Company computer resources, e.g., upon initial logon to an internal web site, system or application which requires authentication.
+* R-80335 The VNF **MUST** make visible a Warning Notices: A formal statement of resource intent, i.e., a warning notice, upon initial access to a VNF provider user who accesses private internal networks or Company computer resources, e.g., upon initial logon to an internal web site, system or application which requires authentication.
 * R-73541 The VNF **MIST** use access controls for VNFs and their supporting computing systems at all times to restrict access to authorized personnel only, e.g., least privilege.
 These controls could include the use of system configuration or access control software.
 * R-64503 The VNF **MUST** provide minimum privileges for initial and default settings for new user accounts.
 * R-86835 The VNF **MUST** set the default settings for user access to sensitive commands and data to deny authorization.